By Don Corson

 - Puts the company’s interest over that of the policyholder’s

 - Exposes its policyholders to unnecessary financial harm or emotional distress

-Any lawyers the insurance company hires to defend a policyholder must represent the best interests of the policyholder, not the insurance company.
+In addition, any lawyers the insurance company hires to defend you must represent your best interests, not the insurance company’s.

-Insurer’s “Bad Faith” Results in a $17 Million Jury Verdict Against Insurer
+Insurer’s “Bad Faith” Results in a $17 Million Jury Verdict Award to the Policyholder

-Cornel was a GEICO policyholder whose ’“bad faith” claim exposed GEICO’s improper practices.
-The company even went so far as to encourage Cornel to file for bankruptcy to protect GEICO!
+Cornel, a southern Oregon resident, was a GEICO policyholder whose “bad faith” claim exposed insurance company’s improper claims practices.
+The company’s lawyers even went so far as to suggest that Cornel and his wife file for bankruptcy TO PROTECT the insurance company!

-In 2007, Cornel accidentally hit a motorcyclist.
+Cornel HAD accidentally hit a motorcyclist in southern Oregon.
 The biker wound up with over $68,000 in medical bills, lost income, and serious, permanent injuries.
-Cornel had a $100,000 auto insurance policy from GEICO, so the motorcyclist offered to settle for the $100,000.
+Cornel had a $100,000 auto insurance policy, so the motorcyclist offered to settle for the $100,000.

-GEICO refused to pay the injured motorcyclist the $100,000, even though it recognized from the start that Cornel was fully at fault and that the motorcyclist’s full losses greatly exceeded that amount.
+The insurance company refused to pay the injured motorcyclist the $100,000, even though it recognized from the start that Cornel was fully at fault and that the motorcyclist’s losses greatly exceeded that amount.